This guide explains what has changed, why real estate is under regulatory scrutiny, and what your agency must do now to avoid enforcement action.

-Penalties Up to $50M
+Penalties up to $50M

 Serious or repeated privacy breaches can now attract penalties up to AU$50 million, 30 percent of adjusted turnover, or three times the benefit gained.

-Regulatory Spotlight
+Regulatory spotlight

 The OAIC has launched a compliance sweep targeting rental and property businesses, focusing on in-person data collection at open homes and inspections.

-Collecting more information than reasonably necessary - especially identity documents at inspections - is a regulatory red flag.
+Collecting more information than reasonably necessary, especially identity documents at inspections, is a regulatory red flag.

 Using tenant or applicant information in public review responses or on social media can breach the Privacy Act.